CN-R-Tsai/fleetDatalyzer/README.md

 > Modules are one of the most powerful tools for building shiny applications in a maintainable and sustainable manner.
 - Compose complex apps out of smaller, more understandable pieces
 - The app is divided up into pieces and each piece has a name.
 Naming the pieces means that the names of the controls can be simpler. ← namespacing
-Organize code into logical and easy-to-understand components
+- Organize code into logical and easy-to-understand components
 - Reuse code is possible
 - Module is black box(input & output).
 It simplifier the structure to the whole app (no more Spaghetti code)
-- Facilitates collaboration!👍
+- Facilitates collaboration! 👍

 ## Directory Structure